Daniel Caverzaschi

 Daniel Javier Caverzaschi Arzola (born 11 July 1993) is a Spanish wheelchair tennis player.
 He has represented Spain in 2012, 2016, 2020 and 2024 Summer Paralympics.
 He won a bronze medal at the 2024 Summer Paralympics in the Men's doubles event.

 Personal

-Caverzaschi was born on 11 July 1993 in Madrid, missing most of his right leg from the knee down.
+Caverzaschi was born on 11 July 1993 in Madrid,Spain, missing most of his right leg from the knee down.
 His family lived in Spain until he was two years old.
-They moved to United States "because of [his] father's job", for the next eight years.
+They moved to United States due to his father's job, for the next eight years.
 He spent most of his childhood in Miami, except for a year in Chicago.

 Caverzaschi has graduated in economics at the University of Warwick, Coventry, England.
 There he trained under coach Matt Thomas.
 At now, he trains at CAR Sant Cugat del Vallés, (Barcelona); and Ciudad de la Raqueta (Madrid).

 He is sponsored by Vodafone, Madrid Tennis Federation, and Runnymede College, his "old school in Madrid", which provides him financial support.
 His goal outside of sport is to become a banker.